TimCares/MasterThesis/docs/thesis/background/related_work/clip.typ

 a high batch size to achieve good results.
 The authors use a very large batch size of 32,768 @clip.
 An abstract illustration of the end-to-end training process of CLIP is shown in @clip_fig.

-#figure(
-  image(
-  width: 75%,
-  "../../figures/clip.png"),
-  caption: [Illustration of CLIP training.
-A batch of image-text pairs is passed through the model and embedded into a shared latent space.
-  The cosine similarity between all pairs is computed and softmax-normalized to calculate the image-to-text and text-to-image loss.
-The final loss is the mean of both losses @clip.
-  The example is shown with a batch size of 6.
-The figure does not originate from the original paper, but is a custom visualization of the concept.
-Image-Text pair is taken from the MSCOCO train set @coco, and they do not refer to the contrastive loss of 6 pairs at the top of the figure.
-They are merely indicators of the input to the model.], ) <clip_fig>

 ==== Zero-Shot Image Classification <clip_zero_shot_section>